blackfireio/player/README.rst

 ++++++++++++++++++++++++++++++

-``visit`` goes directly to the referenced HTTP URL (defaults to the ``GET`` HTTP method unless you pass one explicitly):
+``visit`` goes directly to the referenced HTTP URL (defaults to the ``GET`` HTTP method unless you define one explicitly):

 .. code-block:: blackfire